spruteanu/scrambler/docs/Design.md

 ![Map generation classes](map-data-class-dgm.png)

 ## org.prismus.scrambler.DataPredicate
-Value predicates are defined to match java classes fields with data generation rules.
+Data predicates are defined to match java classes fields with data generation rules.
 Fields can be matched by name and/or type.
 In order to have matching process more flexible, fields can be matched by name, wildcard or regular expression.